mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - A start game screen, that covers the main game body area, and contains a form to collect the player's name, a start game button and an audio toggle button.

-- The main game body area which contains the player message container, the player and computer game boards, and the ship placmement controls (whic are hidden once the player has palced thier ships)
+- The main game body area which contains the player message container, the player and computer gameboard grids, and the ship placmement controls (which are hidden once the player has placed thier ships)

 - A How to Play modal which conveys the rules of the game and how to play